zbigniew54/FaceGAN/README.md

 * batch size: 20  (for new layers I use 32 then lower it to 20 for fine tuning)
 * training samples: 2500 images (they are changed every 10 epochs)
 * discriminator is trained 3 times per one generator update (this very important for training stability), also discriminator learning rate is x4 time larger

+# Improvements
+GAN obiously needs more training to remove artifacts and improve image quality.
+Unfortunately I am currently limited to my laptop without GPU acceleration so this project progres is slow.

 # My GAN training conclusions:
 * Most important thing for this model stability is 'label smoothing'.
 It is so simple yet very effective way for protecting GAN against mode collapse.
 This is simple technique: instead of comparing discriminator output with 0 (for fake images) or 1 for real ones we 'smooth' those values providing random numbers from 0.0 to 0.1 (for fake images) and 0.8 to 1.0 (for real ones).
 It is said that only 'real' labels should be smoothed and 'fake' should always be 0 (because smoothing it may encourage generator too keep current behaviour).
 However I found 'fake' labels smoothing useful in early stage of training because it prevents  discriminator loss (for fake images) from reaching 0.0.
 I disable 'fake' label smoothing in fine tuning.
 I also smooth labels for control vector (character features) in similar way.